Moonpig/tech-test-node-backend/README.md

 # Node Backend Technical Challenge

 We've been asked to rebuild the Moonpig cards service using the latest best practices.
-We'd like you to build out a simple service that provides two endpoints that our frontend can hit.
+We'd like you to build a simple service that allows a client to fetch details about our cards collection, using multiple data sources to achieve this.
 We have provided you with three JSON data sources in `/data` that should be used by the API to return the required JSON when a given endpoint is hit.

 ## Endpoints